vishalkadu/Wine-Quality-Prediction/README.md

 11. density.

+By using Exploratory Data Analysis, the relationship between the quality of wine with its chemical compositions can be found out.

+After that, we partition the wine into two categories, i.e., Good and Not Good/Low Quality.

+after applying different machine learning algorithms we get different model accuracies such as,

+1. Logistic regression with 87.61%,

+2. Decision Tree Classifier with 87.93%,

+3. Support Vector Machine with 89.52%,

+4. k-nearest neighbors (KNN) with 88.57% accuracy.

 ![image](https://user-images.githubusercontent.com/86619476/139601676-2c6b50a0-95c8-434e-b215-603eff9a7c02.png)

-By using Exploratory Data Analysis, the relationship between the quality of wine with its chemical compositions can be found out.
-After that, we partition the wine into two categories, i.e., Good and Not Good/Low Quality. after applying different machine learning algorithms we get different model accuracies such as, Logistic regression with 87.61%, Decision Tree Classifier with 87.93%, Support Vector Machine with 89.52%, and k-nearest neighbors (KNN) with 88.57% accuracy.
+### Thank You!